minkezhang/recipes/desserts/mooncake.md

 1. Dust mooncake on a floured surface.
 1. Plunge mold piston into flour.
 1. Plunge mold onto mooncake ball firmly and hold for 40s.
+1. Spray mooncakes with water to prevent cracking during baking.
 1. Bake for 5m at 350F.
 Brush sides and top of mooncake with egg wash.
 1. Bake for 5m at 350F.
 Brush sides and top of mooncake with egg wash.
 1. Bake for 15m at 350F or until golden brown.